 When I measure for gym gear like a power rack, I measure two places as you never know if you might have to move the rack to a different location in your home.
 You might have a 9ft high ceiling in a garage but only 8ft in your house.

-Powertec’s rack has purposely been built shorter than commercial racks, (although upright extensions are available to buy separately if you need some extra height).
+Thankfully the Powertec rack has purposely been built shorter than commercial racks (although upright extensions are available to buy separately if you need extra height).

-The majority of home ceilings are 96″(8 feet) in height and the power rack stands at 84″, take into account another 12″ clearing above the power rack for chin-ups and you will see it has been designed perfectly to fit into most homes.
+The majority of home ceilings are 96″(8 feet) in height, and the power rack stands at 84″(7 feet).
+Take into account another 12″ clearing above the power rack chin bar for chin-ups, and you will see the Powertec workbench rack has been designed perfectly to fit into most homes.

-A quick look at the product description, then we’ll take a detailed look at this brilliant power rack:
+A quick look at the product description, then we’ll take a detailed look at this power rack.

 Gravity lock safety catches